cwichula/adidas-subscription/Readme.md

 Apache Kafka - is very scalable queue/streaming platform, using kafka for only 2 microservices maybe overkill byt taking look at feature a small project can become a monster... and kafka will handle that beast.

 Spring Boot - its lightweight version of popular spring framework, with some auto-configuration utilities.
-Its easy to bootstrap a fresh micro-app with this.MySQL - responsible for storing incoming data, generating unique id for each entry.
+Its easy to bootstrap a fresh micro-app with this.

+MySQL - responsible for storing incoming data, generating unique id for each entry.
 Could scale in cloud, I choose this because i dont know other databases

 Spring Security Module - easy to integrate module for simple and more advanced authentication mechanism